How to Encourage Different Types of Shoppers to Purchase from Your Shop

 Impulse Shoppers

 Impulse buyers base their purchasing decisions on emotions.
 They are not interested in the price tag, only in the end result.
-Impulse buyers have urgency to buy and an emotional want.
+Impulse buyers have an urgency to buy and an emotional want.

 To attract impulse shoppers:

-1. Create a point of purchase display.
+• Create a point-of-purchase display.

-2. Use brighter colors, additional lighting, and unusual decorations to grab the shoppers’ attention.
+• Use brighter colors, additional lighting, and unusual decorations to grab the shoppers’ attention.

-3. Use verbal prompting every time a shopper interacts with a sales staff.
+• Use verbal prompting every time a shopper interacts with a sales staff.

 Bargain Hunters